The following installment is a biological object lesson as it concerns the Hebrew words "liver" and "glory."

-Putting it all together we could say that the glory of God is both a covering on the outside, and a fulfillment on the inside, that is connected to Jesus the door the only way to experience both.
+Putting it all together, we could say that the glory of God is both a covering on the outside and a fulfillment on the inside.
+Both connect us to Jesus the door, the only way to experience both.

 Glory is the weightiness and heaviness of God.
 He is intrinsically valuable and essential to all functions of a meaningful life.
-His glory in us is manifested through our faith in Him and substantiated through testing and trial, and gives our lives the substance and value we all crave and look for.
+His glory in us is manifested through our faith in Him.
+And it is substantiated through testing and trial.
+It gives our lives the substance and value that we all crave.